martylamb/boom/README.md

 Routes (and BoomRoutes) can continue return any type of Object for Spark to render to the client.
 But if you return a BoomResponse then a number of things are taken care of for you automatically.

 The BoomResponse() constructor can take a String, InputStream, File, or URL as an argument.
-In each case you will get what you expect; the InputStream (or file or URL contents, etc.) will be copied to the client.
-Since Files and URLs may have file extensions, Boom will set the appropriate MIME type as well.
+In each case you will get what you expect; the InputStream (or String, File, or URL contents, etc.) will be copied to the client.
+If a File or URL has a file extension, Boom will set the appropriate MIME type as well.

 Type helpers and a fluent interface allow a single call to performa multiple tasks like:
 ```java